TFMV/go124/README.md

 This repository contains a demonstration of new features and improvements introduced in Go 1.24.

+The code is intended to be self documenting.

 ## Features Demonstrated

 - Generic type aliases